Thinking of ways to market your small business can be overwhelming, especially when considering the cost and return on investment.

 That doesn’t mean you shouldn’t take advantage of this type of marketing.
 It can be very effective (and low-cost) if done well.
 The key is to make sure you hone the message you put out into the world, and you have a plan for how to onboard customers who respond.
 Here are some examples of effective guerrilla marketing.

-Don’t try too hard to “go viral” and above all, obey the law.
-Guerrilla marketing is a little risky, but the risk should be in the success or failure of the campaign and not in running afoul of the law.
+Don’t try too hard to “go viral,” and above all, obey the law.
+Guerrilla marketing is a little risky, but the risk should be in the campaign’s success or failure and not in running afoul of the law.
 The goal here is to foster and grow your relationship with the greater community.

 There are many ways to network: send someone an email, make a phone call, engage on social media, etc. The reality is there are few things as effective as getting out and talking to people.